ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

-The Least remains our second most common native grass skipper, after Peck’s Skipper and before Dun Skipper (Table 5).
-(It's about as common as the forb-feeding Silver-spotted Skipper.)
+Least Skipper remains our second most common native grass skipper, after Peck’s Skipper and before Dun Skipper (Table 5).
+(It is about as common as the forb-feeding Silver-spotted Skipper.)
 The Atlas found Least in 157 out of 753 atlas blocs, which would rank it as Abundant, although it was termed Common.
-MBC sightings 2000-2007 rank it as “Uncommon-to-Common,” as shown in Table 5.
+MBC sightings 2000-2007 rank it as “Uncommon-to-Common.

-For the period represented in MBC records, the introduced European Skipper surpassed Least, Peck’s and Silver-spotted Skipper in relative abundance, but that may change, as European is showing a sharp decline in recent years from its highs in 1996, 1997 and 2003.
+For the 2000-2007 period represented in Table 5, the introduced European Skipper surpassed Least, Peck’s and Silver-spotted Skipper in relative abundance, but that may have changed, since European Skipper is showing a sharp decline from its highs in 1996, 1997 and 2003.
+List-length analysis of MBC data 1992-2010 showed a statistically significant 48.4% decline in European Skipper over these years (Breed et al. 2012).

-In MBC sightings, Least shows a slightly increasing trend 1992-2009 (Chart 86).
+In MBC sightings per total trip reports, Least Skiper shows a slightly increasing trend 1992-2009 (Chart 86).
 But the low numbers reported for 1992 and 1993 seem a bit unusual, and it could be that the longer-term trend for Least Skipper is fairly stable.
 Minimally, there is no suggestion of decline.
+Similarly, list-length analysis of MBC data 1992-2010, which revealed major changes in the detectibility of many butterfly species over this time period, showed no significant change in the status of Least Skipper (Breed et al. 2012).

 Chart 86: MBC Sightings per Total Trip Reports, 1992-2009